LKlinke/Prodigy/README.md

 # Prodigy: PRObability DIstributions via GeneratingfunctionologY

-Prodigy is a prototypical tool for the analysis of probabilistic integer programs with `while`-loops.
+Prodigy is a tool for analyzing probabilistic integer programs with `while`-loops.
 It is based on (probability) generating functions.

 Given an almost-surely terminating loop `while(G) {B}` and a loop-free (specification) program `I` (also called _invariant_), prodigy checks whether `while(G) {B}` and `I` are _equivalent_ programs, i.e., they yield the same output distribution on every possible input distribution.